 48% of educators say they have considered leaving the field recently.

 52% of educators say their workload is not sustainable.

 You’re not.
 You need a community, not another thing to add to your list.
 You need to be seen as you, not as a superhero.

 Our community of educators was built with you in mind.
 The tired you.
 The hopeful you.
-The preserving you.
+The persevering you.
 The overwhelmed you.
 The resilient you.
-The burnout you.
+The burnt-out you.
 The you that needs to be seen, relieved, and empowered during one of the most stressful seasons in the history of education.
 You have a story that needs to be heard and empathized with, and so we’ve created safe spaces for you.
 And, you’re craving real skills to deal with real problems, sometimes in a toxic school climate, and our experiential trainings can provide you with the practical skills of trauma-informed teaching and social emotional learning.